AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 }
 ```

-The reader can exercize by specifying and proving the search of the minimum and
+The reader can exercise by specifying and proving the search of the minimum and
 the swap function.
 We hide there a correct version of these specification and
 code, we will focus on the specification and the proof of the sort function that
 is a interesting use case for axiomatic definitions.